mnellemann/svci/README.md

 ### 2 - SVCi Installation & Configuration

-Install *SVCi* on a host, that can connect to your SAN Volume Controller (on port 7443), and is also allowed to connect to the InfluxDB service.
+Install *SVCi* on a host, that can connect to your SAN Volume Controllers (on port 7443), and is also allowed to connect to the InfluxDB service.
 This *can be* the same LPAR/VM as used for the InfluxDB installation.

 - Ensure you have **correct date/time** and NTPd running to keep it accurate!
 - The only requirement for **svci** is the Java runtime, version 8 (or later)